madfish-solutions/quipuswap-core-v2/test/test.md

 41. `integration_tests`:

     - ❌ should launch exchange, invest liquidity, swap, divest all liquidity and call launch exchange one more time successfully;
+    - ❌ should not deploy a new TEZ store in time of a second launch of an TOK/TEZ exchange;
+    - ❌ should launch exchange, swap and invest in correct proportion;
     - ❌

 ## Auction